AbdulhaqSherqoziyev/AbdulhaqSherqoziyev/README.md

 # Hi there 👋, I'm Abdulhaq Sherqo'zieyv (Netrix)
 **`Software Engineer | Passionate about Crafting Digital Experiences`**

-### I'm a full-stack javaScript developer of the digital world.
+### I'm a backend developer of the digital world.
 There are all coding projects are in progress while I learn the magic of JavaScript...
 ---

 ### 🧰 Languages and Tools